feeeeer/feeeeer/README.md

 ## Hi there!! 👋
 ## ¡¡Hola a todos!! 👋

-## I'm Fernando Velasco Alonso, Future graduate in Computer Engineering from the Polytechnic University of Madrid
+## I'm Fernando Velasco Alonso, dfture graduate in Computer Engineering from the Polytechnic University of Madrid

 - 🔭 I’m currently working on my TFG
 - 🌱 I’m currently learning PHP and Data Analysis